Dominik Plechatý

-Dominik Plechatý (born 18 April 1999) is a Czech footballer who plays as a defender for Slovan Liberec on loan from AC Sparta Prague.
+Dominik Plechatý (born 18 April 1999) is a Czech footballer who plays as a defender for Slovan Liberec.

 Club career

 Youth level

 On youth level he played for Sparta Prague he played in 3 matches in 2016–17 UEFA Youth League (against Titograd and Altınordu).

 Sparta Prague

 He made his debut for the first team on 10 February 2019 in the Czech First League match against Bohemians Praha 1905.
 He played in 5 matches in 2020–21 UEFA Europa League group stage against Lille, Milan and Celtic.

 Since his first match for the first team he played in 15 league matches, in 1 Czech Cup match and in 5 UEFA Europa League matches without scoring a goal.

 Vlašim (loan)

 On 17 July 2018 he was loaned to Vlašim in Czech National Football League.
 In six months long loan he played in 14 league matches and in 3 Czech Cup matches without scoring a goal.